-US District Judge Jed Rakoff says he’s skeptical that lawyers for Trustee Irving Picard can succeed in convincing a nine-person civil jury that the Mets owners believed that Madoff’s business was a fraud but continued their investments anyway because they were making a lot of money.
-Lawyers for the owners insist their clients had no idea the former NASDAQ chairman was cheating thousands of investors of their roughly $20 billion investment for at least two decades.
+US District Judge Jed Rakoff has said he is skeptical that lawyers for Trustee Irving Picard can succeed in convincing a nine-person civil jury that the Mets owners believed that Madoff’s business was a fraud but continued their investments anyway because they were making a lot of money.
+Lawyers for the owners insist their clients had no idea the former Nasdaq chairman was cheating thousands of investors of their roughly $20 billion investment for at least two decades.

 The judge already has ruled the team’s owners must pay up to $83.3 million, representing fictitious profits they received from Madoff.

 But another ruling blocked Picard from trying to collect the full $1 billion he sought to recoup in a so-called clawback lawsuit he filed against the Mets owners.
 It was one of hundreds of lawsuits he used to force those who profited from their investment to pay into a fund established to pay back those who lost money.

 The uncertainty about how much Mets co-owners Fred Wilpon and Saul Katz must ultimately give up has damaged the team’s financial picture, forcing it to slash payroll and try to raise tens of millions of dollars by selling small chunks of the team, though Wilpon, the Mets’ chief executive, said several weeks ago that the current owners plan to keep the franchise “for a very long time.’’